dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 ## Installation

-This is the procedure to install the Grafana Operator, to instantiate a working grafana instance and to configure a grafana datasource and bashboard, the following components will be installed and configured:
+This procedure is going to install the Grafana Operator, to instantiate a working grafana instance, to configure a grafana datasource and dashboard; the following components will be installed and configured:

 1. Grafana Operator
 2. Grafana Operator RBAC